nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013021614/README.md

     - replay if they exist
     - show script in preview
     - record the actual zc commands and replace ID?
+  - select N options if tmux and open tabs if more than one goto?
   - quick git ops - push pull commit - implement here instead of lazygit
   - toggle hide preview panel